application-research/filclient/README.md

 A standalone client library that enables users to interact with the Filecoin storage network.
 The types of interactions available are listed below, under "Features".

 This functionality is accomplished by allowing users to interact with the API of any Lotus Node on the Filecoin storage network.
-One such node is `chain.love`, which is a node hosted by the Outercore Engineering team.
+One such node is `api.chain.love`, which is a node hosted by the Outercore Engineering team.

 ## Features